GlobalNamesArchitecture/biodiversity/README.md

 ### As a library

-    You can use it as a library
+You can use it as a library in Ruby, JRuby etc.

     require 'biodiversity'